This article was originally published on Oct. 31, 2017, and was updated on July 30, 2019.

 Frequently, we find that many website service-based businesses that want to productize services struggle because they can’t deliver a standardized service to their customers.

-Sure, some products have add-ons and small customizations, but the standard delivery process probably doesn’t change.
+Sure, some products have add-ons and small customizations, but the standard delivery process itself does not change.
 Have you ever tried to negotiate the terms of your checking account at a bank?
 Your account is such a standardized product that the idea of customizing it is unheard of.

 It doesn’t have to be custom